 This article originally appeared on the BeyeNETWORK.

 Attention span is short, but data goes on forever.
-Especially on the Web, where data in the form of content grows like weeds, virtually unformed and at the
+Especially on the Web, where data in the form of content grows like weeds, virtually unformed and at the atomic level effectively unformattable.
+A lot of effort is expended in turning data that lives only on the Web into databases, plugging holes in the knowledgesphere and regularizing more and more information, but there's still a long way to go.

 The Web today looks more and more like the real world in terms of data, information and knowledge, and we're running into many of the same problems in the virtual world as we've encountered in the real world.
 And all the technology in the world isn't going to solve the problem.